SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-local-optimization-bias.md

 ## Example 3

 ![Team Productivity Local Optimization Bias](../images/team-productivity-local-optimization-bias.png){: .align-right width="50%"}
-Beginning Scrum Masters, including some book authors, focus on trying to make a team  "hyper-productive" instead of helping the product development organization become better able to learn and adapt.
+Beginning Scrum Masters, including some book authors, focus on trying to make team  "hyper-productive" instead of helping the product development organization become better able to learn and adapt.

+## Example 4

 A variation is *branching* in our source code repository.
 Whenever someone says "Let's create a feature branch!" or "Let's use Gitflow!" you should hear "Let's delay integration!"